TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/Events/FrontendLogin/SendRecoveryEmailEvent.rst

  - :Method:
          getEmail()
    :Description:
-         Get the email address of the user.
+         Returns the email address of the user.
    :ReturnType:
          \Symfony\Component\Mime\Email